-Odds are that you’ve probably heard through social media that popular Christian women’s author Jen Hatmaker in an effort to be compassionate and loving, came out in support of LGBT relationships.
+Odds are that you’ve probably heard through social media that popular Christian women’s author Jen Hatmaker in an effort to be compassionate and loving, came out in support of LGBTQ relationships.
 She even referred to them as “holy.”
 This has become known as the “affirming” position.

 In this post I want to share some important Christian responses because this is really important and you need to be aware of them.
 But before I do, I want to share some critical starting points to provide a Gospel-centered and distinctly Christian foundation for this conversation.